 View course information

-At the postgraduate level we offer biomedical coursework programs as part of the Master of Engineering and Master of Professional Engineering.
+At the postgraduate level we offer biomedical coursework programs as part of the Master of Engineering and Master of Professional Engineering, as well as the new Master of Health Technology Innovation.
 We also offer research programs leading to the degrees of Master of Philosophy and Doctor of Philosophy.

 Our Institute of Biomedical Engineering and Technology undertakes pioneering and potentially transformational research and will help strengthen and gain international recognition for Australian capability and knowledge in this increasingly important field.
 Its research covers broad biomedical engineering and technology fields such as image processing and data management, image visualisation and analysis, bioinformatics and data mining, medical devices and networking, biomaterials and regenerative tissue engineering.